 Everything You Should Know About Google Penalties for SEO

-Google penalties are designed to punish any website that may do something wrong.
+Google penalties are designed to punish any website that may engage in what is known as black hat SEO.
 These aren’t always handed out by a person, they can be handed out by algorithms, and many people don’t even know they’ve received a penalty, but it can impact a business’ performance in search results and visibility over time.

 But how do you avoid a Google penalty?
 In simplest terms, you have to know what they are and how they function to avoid them.